Building an e-ink weather display for our home

-The UI development took rougly 1-2 weeks when coding in the evenings and weekends.
-Having a flu delayed the build a bit unfortunately.
+UI development took rougly 1-2 weeks when coding in the evenings and weekends.
+Having the flu delayed the build a bit unfortunately.

-The software vs hardware timing realised like a perfect Gantt Chart.
-As soon as I was ready fine-tuning the UI, the hardware arrived to Finland.
+The software vs hardware timing realised like a perfect Gantt chart.
+As soon as I was done fine-tuning the UI, the hardware arrived in Finland.
 Nice.

-Even though the development was done with the 1872x1404 display resolution in mind, I could finally see how it actually looked like.
-The Raspberry PI installation and setup took quite some time, but it paid off.
-It was absolutely amazing to see the UI appear the first time in the e-ink display.
+Even though the development was done with the 1872x1404 display resolution in mind, I could finally see how it actually looked.
+The Raspberry Pi installation and setup took quite some time, but it paid off.
+It was absolutely amazing to see the UI appear the first time on the e-ink display.